Skip to main content

 Supporting soil and landscape health at Tumulla

-The Nicholls’ current goals for improving soil health include increasing their own understanding of how their ‘soils are travelling.’
-They see the Riverina project as an opportunity to support them in this goal.
+The Nicholls’ recent goals for improving soil health have included increasing their own understanding of how their ‘soils are travelling’.
+The project has offered an opportunity to support them in this goal.
 They are also looking at how they can alter their management plan to reduce the amount of superphosphate they apply each year.
-With the rising cost of inputs and the potential damage they can have on soil over the long term, the Nicholls are actively looking for alternatives.
+With the rising cost of inputs and the potential damage synthetic fertiliisers can have on soil over the long term, the Nichollses are actively looking for alternatives.

 Anthony is interested to learn what he can do to improve soil health by implementing new grazing management, growing different pastures and adjusting rest periods.
 In recent years, the Nicholls have been planting trees, gullies and ‘establishing pastures’ to help to hold up the soil and prevent erosion.